felipebottega/AI-Audiovisual-Lab/ComfyUI/Guide-ComfyUI-T2I.md

 The workflow file also includes some optional post-processing nodes: upscale and downscale, quantize.
 These nodes come right after VAE decode and before Save Image.
 I've already configured these optional nodes for the current example workflow.

 > This example uses the checkpoint called `pixelArtDiffusionXL_spriteShaper`, which creates pixel art style images.
-It's always necessary to divide the size of the generated image by 8 so that each pixel (simulated) has the correct size.
+It's always necessary to divide the size of the generated image by 8 (with the *Image Resize* node) so that each pixel (simulated) has the correct size.
 The quantize node is used to limit the number of colors in the palette, which is also useful for pixel art.